-The truncated cone hollow point or TCHP is a truncated cone bullet with a hole in the tip to promote expansion on impact and boost the stopping power of these already powerful bullets.
-The standard truncated cone is a smooth feeding bullet with more penetration than your average Round Nose or Soft Point bullet due to the shape.
+The truncated cone hollow point (TCHP) is a truncated cone bullet with a hole in the tip to promote expansion on impact and to boost the stopping power.
+The standard truncated cone is a smooth-feeding bullet with more penetration than your average round nose or soft point, due to the shape.

 Truncated Cone Hollow Point Features

-Truncated Cone – Naturally, this is what you’re going to be wanting first and foremost with this bullet type.
-This looks like an inverted cone with the end cut off leaving a nice, flat meplat that can offer various levels of penetration depending on the diameter of the meplat.
+- Truncated Cone: This looks like an inverted cone with the end cut off, leaving a nice, flat meplat that can offer various levels of penetration – depending on its diameter.

-Hollow Point – The hollow point combined with the truncated cone is like peanut butter and chocolate.
-It was just meant to be.
-Now you’ve got great penetration combined with the famed stopping power and wound creation of the hollow point.
+- Hollow Point: The hollow point combined with the truncated cone is like peanut butter and chocolate – it was just meant to be.
+Now you’ve got great penetration paired with the famed stopping power and wound creation of the hollow point.
 What more could you ask for in terms of quick, clean kills?

 Truncated Cone Hollow Point Uses

-Overall, this bullet will give you the best of both worlds.
-You’ve got primo penetration and amazing expansion wrapped up in a single round.
-You will have to check with local regulations about the hollow point as those are banned in quite a lot of places as of 2013.
-You could be nailed with a big fine if you use them accidentally so it’s worth calling around or checking online before you load up your rig and head to the range or hunting grounds.
+Overall, this bullet will give you the best of both worlds – primo penetration and amazing expansion wrapped up in a single round.
+You will have to check with local regulations about the hollow point, as those are commonly banned.